eljojo/faircamp-fork/src/manual/reference/02 Releases.md

 explicitly gave faircamp that would override the original tag, or fall back to the original tag value if there is no override).
 There is also `remove`, but as any tag you don't explicitly provide in this form is implicitly set to be removed, this is redundant.
-Note that for `image`, presently only copying and removing is implemented, faircamp can not yet write a cover image that did not come embedded with the source audio file to any of the audio files it produces (although it might, soon).
+Note that support for writing embedded cover images differs wildly between target formats, at this point pretty much only the `flac` and `mp3` formats can be expected to reliably contain them, no matter what you specify for `image`.

 ```eno
 # release